 - Review of estate and gift tax issues

 You do not have to go through the administration process alone.
 We are here to help you every step of the way, so that you and your family can focus on the most important matter of all… helping one another cope with your loss.
 Contact us as soon as possible for an initial consultation.

 Related Estate Administration Posts

-A loved one’s death brings on a period of grieving and stress.
+- What to do When a Loved One Dies - A loved one’s death brings on a period of grieving and stress.
 People often ask: “What do I do now?”
 There is often much to be done in a short time period.
 One has to deal with the sorrow of loss, while at the same time attending to practical concerns.
 This information attempts to help […]

-For many reasons, executors are well advised to use legal counsel to help them navigate through the probate process, look for tax savings, and make sure everything is done properly.
+- Attorney fees in probate: how do Pennsylvania lawyers charge? - For many reasons, executors are well advised to use legal counsel to help them navigate through the probate process, look for tax savings, and make sure everything is done properly.
 How lawyers charge varies from state to state.
 This blog post explains the rules governing how Pennsylvania lawyers can charge for their services.
 Pennsylvania rules […]

-After the death of a family member or friend, you find that the deceased’s will names you as the executor of the estate.
+- What does an executor do? - After the death of a family member or friend, you find that the deceased’s will names you as the executor of the estate.
 What does that mean and what do you need to do?
 An executor has a number of important duties.
 The main ones are to collect and safeguard the assets of the deceased […]